Author: Dr Nick Turnbull, Dermatology Registrar, London, United Kingdom, 2011.

-EGFR and kinase inhibitors may be particularly useful in cancer therapy as they they are less toxic than more traditional chemotherapies.
-Specific drugs target different types of cell and may be monclonal antibodies with the suffix -mab or small molecules with the suffix -nib.
+EGFR and kinase inhibitors may be particularly useful in cancer therapy as they are less toxic than more traditional chemotherapies.
+Specific drugs target different types of cell and may be monoclonal antibodies with the suffix -mab or small molecules with the suffix -nib.

 |Drug name||Molecular target||Indication|

 |Imatinib||BCR-ABL, PDGFR, and c-KIT||Chronic Myeloid Leukaemia (CML)